-Turning, I headed toward a small restaurant I’d just passed, embarrassed to see that two young men were standing in the doorway and had seen the whole thing.
+Turning, I headed toward a small restaurant I’d just passed, embarrassed to see two young men standing in the doorway who had seen the whole thing.
 One – an Afghan tourist, surprisingly – held out the bottle of water he’d just bought and offered it to me.
 Thanking him, I politely refused it, and bought another inside.

 This is all a rather roundabout way to say the first of my things to know in my Elephanta Island travel guide:

 It didn’t surprise me to see the monkey.
 When I first arrived on Elephanta Island, off the coast near Mumbai, I had seen several of them, and they’d startled me as they jumped onto the tarps shading the path.
 I had read that the monkeys could be aggressive, but I’d made the mistake of assuming that was about food.

 So now you know: they may grab food, but they may also grab water bottles.

 The main attractions on Elephanta Island are the Elephanta Caves, a UNESCO World Heritage site.
 The caves were cut into one of the two hills on the island in the 5th to 7th centuries AD, and contain carvings representing various Hindu stories about Shiva.